-(a) Medical supplies are necessary to maintain the recipient's health, safety, and welfare and to prevent further deterioration of a condition such as decubitus ulcers.
-These supplies do not include common over-the-counter personal care items such as toothpaste, mouthwash, soap, shampoo, Q-tips, deodorant, etc.

-(b) These medical supplies will only be provided when authorized by the recipient's physician and shall meet applicable standards of manufacturer, design, and installation.
-Providers of this service will be those who have a signed provider agreement with Medicaid and the Department of Mental Health.
-Medical supplies are limited to a maximum of 1,800.00 per recipient per year.
-The operating agency must maintain documentation of items purchased for the recipient.
+- (a) Specialized Medical Supplies Services provide supplies that are necessary to maintain the waiver recipient's health, safety, and welfare and to prevent further deterioration of a condition such as decubitus ulcers.
+These supplies do not include common over-the-counter personal care items such as toothpaste, mouthwash, soap, shampoo, Q-tips, deodorant, etc. - (b) Specialized These Mmedical Supplies Services will only be provided when authorized by the waiver recipient's physician and shall meet applicable standards of manufacturer, design, and installation.
+Providers of Specialized Medical Supplies this Services will be those who have a signed provider agreement with Medicaid and the Department of Mental Health.
+Specialized Medical Supplies Services are limited to a maximum of 1,800.00 per waiver recipient per year.
+The operating agency must maintain documentation of items purchased for the waiver recipient. - (c) Specialized Medical Supplies Services may be directed by waiver recipients or family but must adhere to all the traditional service rules.

-(14) Specialized Medical Equipment
+(13)(14) Specialized Medical Equipment Services

-(a) Specialized medical equipment includes devices, controls, or appliances, specified in the plan of care, which enable recipients to increase their ability to perform activities of daily living, or to perceive, control, or communicate with the environment in which they live.
-Included items are those necessary for life support, ancillary supplies and equipment necessary to the proper functioning of such items, and durable and non-durable medical equipment not available under the Medicaid State Plan.
-Items reimbursed with waiver funds shall be in addition to any medical equipment and supplies furnished under the State Plan and shall exclude those items which are not of direct medical or remedial benefit to the recipient.
-Invoices for medical equipment must be maintained in the case record.
-This service must be necessary to prevent institutionalization of the recipient.
+(a) Specialized Mmedical Eequipment Services includes devices, controls, or appliances, specified in the waiver recipient's approved plan of care, which enable waiver recipients to increase their ability to perform activities of daily living, or to perceive, control, or communicate with the environment in which they live.
+Specialized Medical Equipment Services included items that are those necessary for life support, ancillary supplies and equipment necessary to the proper functioning of such items, and durable and non-durable medical equipment not available under the Medicaid State Plan.
+Specialized Medical Equipment Items reimbursed with waiver funds shall be in addition to any medical equipment and supplies furnished under the State Plan and shall exclude those items which are not of direct medical or remedial benefit to the waiver recipient.
+Invoices for Specialized Mmedical Equipment must be maintained in the case record.
+Specialized Medical Equipment This service must be necessary to prevent institutionalization of the waiver recipient.
 All items shall meet applicable standards of manufacturer, design, and installation.
-Costs are limited to 5,000 per recipient, per year.
+Costs are limited to 5,000 per waiver recipient, per year.